Bernstein Shur’s Labor and Employment Practice Group Highlights Legal Issues to Watch in 2015

 by Matthew Tarasevich

 By now most employers are familiar with their obligations to provide “reasonable accommodations” to their employees if the employee has a disability.
 Less familiar, however, are the obligations that businesses must comply with in providing “public accommodations” to their customers and guests.
-The Maine Human Rights Act, and the regulations that govern it, contain scores of rules and requirements when dealing with a customer or guest who has (or claims to have) a disability.
+The ME Human Rights Act, and the regulations that govern it, contain scores of rules and requirements when dealing with a customer or guest who has (or claims to have) a disability.
 Businesses should not assume that their good faith efforts to provide public access accommodations are enough.
-Indeed, when reviewing a claim against a business for public access discrimination, the Maine Human Rights Commission does not consider the intent of the business to comply with the law, but rather whether there was actual compliance.
+Indeed, when reviewing a claim against a business for public access discrimination, the ME Human Rights Commission does not consider the intent of the business to comply with the law, but rather whether there was actual compliance.
 A recent case before the MHRC illustrates this point.
 The Commission found that a medical practice’s failure to provide an interpreter for a scheduled surgery was enough to find the practice had discriminated against the patient, even though the practice had scheduled an outside interpretation service for such services, the scheduled interpreter failed to show up, and the patient thereafter gave the practice written consent to proceed with the (ultimately successful) surgery without an interpreter.
 If your business deals with the public, make sure you understand your obligations and the risks of non-compliance.

 Leveling the Field – Equal Pay Law Enacted in New Hampshire